Goodka7/MultiCloud-AI/README.md

 ---

->**NOTE:** Normally you would choose the GitHub (GitHub App) authetication, but because this is a lab we are going to use OAUTH for simplicity.
+>**NOTE:** Normally I would choose the GitHub (GitHub App) authetication, but because this is a lab I am going to use OAUTH for simplicity.

 ---